laderast/BMI535slides/06_HBase.md

 A column family represents the basic unit for adding data.

-A column family is defined by a set of *columns* and a *key*.
+A column family is defined as a key-value pair: *row key* and associated columns

+# Column Families and Relational Databases

+- Column families are analogous to single tables in a database structure
+- Each

 # What's crazy about HBase

-The key can be anything, alphanumeric, integer, even other data structuures
+- The row key can be (almost) anything:
+    - alphanumeric, integer, even other data structures

 #

 #